Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/inverse.md

 $$

 <div style="text-align: justify">
-<p>This means that there was some sequence of elimination which brought A to I.
+<p>This means that there was some sequence of elimination which brought $A$ to
-If we had applied those steps to I we would have ended up at the inverse of A!</p>
+$I$.
+If we had applied those steps to $I$ we would have ended up at the inverse of $A$!</p>

-<p>So to compute the inverse of A, we do elimination, but we apply the
+<p>So to compute the inverse of $A$, we do elimination, but we apply the
-operations to the matrix I. We already have a library method for doing elimination, so we will call that method twice (to clear out the lower, and the upper triangular regions of A).
+operations to the matrix $I$.
+We already have a library method for doing elimination, so we will call that method twice (to clear out the lower, and the upper triangular regions of $A$).
 Beyond that we only need to do some division of each row at the end.</p>

-<p>We take in the matrix A to invert and 'augment' it by concatenating the
+<p>We take in the matrix $A$ to invert and 'augment' it by concatenating the
-identity matrix I to it's right side and run the elimination procedure to take A to U, and apply the same steps to I. If elimination produces a zero row, A is singular and has no inverse:</p>
+identity matrix $I$ to it's right side and run the elimination procedure to take $A$ to $U$, and apply the same steps to $I$.
+If elimination produces a zero row, $A$ is singular and has no inverse:</p>
 </div>

 {% highlight python %}